ozakary/data-C60_ML/figures/README.md

 ---
 TODO:
 *UPDATE FIGURE DESCRIPTION FILES AFTER FINAL MANUSCRIPT*

-*CHANGE THE LINKS OF ALL THE DATA IN THE TABLE BELOW TO CORRESPONDING DIRECTORIES OR PROVIDE IDA LINK*

 This folder contains the figures, Python scripts, datasets, and additional metadata (README and description files) used to generate the figures related to the NMR-ML model in the manuscript and supporting information documents of “***Neural Networks-Enabled Insights Into Quantum Effects on Structure and <sup>13</sup>C NMR of C<sub>60</sub> Fullerene***”.